 - Levies required by law to pay such as property tax.

 - A dependent child in full-time education.

-The main property where you live will only be included in the financial assessment for 3 years while in care.
-This is known as the 22.5% or 'three-year cap'.
+Some of these assets will only be included in the financial assessment for 3 years while in care.
+This is known as the 3-year cap.

 Couples and the financial assessment

 If you have a spouse or partner, the financial assessment will look at both your incomes and assets.

 - an opposite or same-sex couple who are living together as life partners for at least 3 years

 When you are part of a couple applying for Fair Deal, half of the couple's total income will be assessed.

 If a couple’s income is €600 per week, the assessment of the person needing care would be based on 50% of €600, or €300.
 In other words, we would consider the person needing care to have a total income of €300 per week.

 Couples and applying for a nursing home loan